berinhard/django-bulb-switcher/README.rst

 Step 2: Config the conditionals dict
 ------------------------------------

 The conditionals dict is composed of a list of callable objects.
-Each one of them must return True or False and the flag will be active on the request if *all* of them return True for the user.
+Each one of them must return True or False and the flag will be active on the request if *all* of them return True for the pair of parameters request and user.
 Here is an exemple of a conditional:

 .. code-block:: python

-    def staff_condition(user):
+    def staff_condition(request, user):
         return user.is_staff

-    def superuser_condition(user):
+    def superuser_condition(request, user):
         return user.is_superuser

 And at your settings.py: